It's that season of fright again. If you're terrified to be out, here's how you can have a spooky Halloween at home!

-Guess what?
-Halloween 2020 is on a Saturday!
-I know that we Malaysians don’t usually celebrate Halloween (even if we do pretty much celebrate everything else), but if you’re here it means you’re looking for something fun to do on that ominous Saturday!
+I know that we Malaysians don’t usually celebrate Halloween (even if we do pretty much celebrate everything else), but if you’re here it means you’re looking for something fun to do on that ominous day!
 You’re in luck, buckle up, your 7 Halloween-at-home activities list is up!

 But of course!
 As long as there’s a festival, it’s our custom to have something guests and family members can nibble on in the house.
 Although no one will be having guests over anytime soon, you can still trick-or-treat yourself to a few bars of Mars and binge on Haribo worm gummies.
 Even better, you can do it for the ‘gram and create some Halloween content by using sweets as part of your eccentric creations!
 The Internet still has space to welcome another candy house project and a snack-a-lakin dress up.

 Consider yourself an extrovert locked up in sad confinement on Halloween?
 I feel you, which is why I propose a video call with your friends on this day of creepy stories.
 You can use an online platform for your spooky skills to grasp and clench the hearts of others!

 You can still have costume dress ups and weird makeup on, and the best part is that you’re at home.
 All the more reason for you to experiment with wacky outfits and show them off to your friends (without getting weird looks from the public).
 Not into dressing up?
 That’s okay!
 Just treat Halloween as another April Fool’s and go in for that jumpscare.
 Oh, and do record their reactions down for the sake of endearing memories.